smart-data-models/dataModel.Environment/TrafficEnvironmentImpact/doc/spec.md

 [Open License](https://github.com/smart-data-models//dataModel.Environment/blob/master/TrafficEnvironmentImpact/LICENSE.md)
 [document generated automatically](https://docs.google.com/presentation/d/e/2PACX-1vTs-Ng5dIAwkg91oTTUdt8ua7woBXhPnwavZ0FxgR8BsAI_Ek3C5q97Nd94HS8KhP-r_quD4H0fgyt3/pub?start=false&loop=false&delayms=3000#slide=id.gb715ace035_0_60)
 Global description: **Environmental Impact of traffic based on the vehicles traffic and their emission characteristics**
-version: 0.0.1
+version: 0.0.2

 ## List of properties

 - `address`: The mailing address  - `alternateName`: An alternative name for this item  - `areaServed`: The geographic area where a service or offered item is provided  - `co2`: The measured C02 emission concentration  - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
 This will usually be allocated by the storage platform.  - `dateModified`: Timestamp of the last modification of the entity.
 This will usually be allocated by the storage platform.  - `dateObservedFrom`: Date of the start of measurement (timestamp) in ISO 8601  - `dateObservedTo`: Date of the end of measurement (timestamp) in ISO 8601  - `description`: A description of this item  - `id`: Unique identifier of the entity  - `location`: Geojson reference to the item.
 It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon  - `name`: The name of this item.  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `seeAlso`: list of uri pointing to additional resources about the item  - `source`: A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `traffic`: property  - `type`: NGSI type. it has to be TrafficEnvironmentImpact
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `traffic`: Array of objects containing the different types of vehicles and its relations with the object of the traffic flow observations  - `type`: NGSI type.
+It has to be TrafficEnvironmentImpact
 Required properties
 - `id`  - `type`  ## Data Model description of properties
 Sorted alphabetically (click for details)